cxj/cxj.github.io/_posts/2013-12-19-finding-a-css-framework.md

 As a couple of my existing web applications have some super-heavy HTML forms (200+ input elements), I think I need to favor lightweight frameworks.

-Since my time is in short supply, just like everyone, one that is fairly simple and doesn’t require complicated development infrastructure is attractive.
+As my time is in short supply (just like everyone else), a framework that is fairly simple and doesn’t require complicated development infrastructure is attractive.

 I also think I want a framework that is semantic, as my design decisions for UI appearance might well need to be changed by someone with a much better eye for design.
 Semantic web page mark up also has other benefits.